g7hoa/g7hoa.github.io/index.md

 ## Club meetings

 We meet on alternate Wednesday nights between 19:30 and 21:30.
- * The next club meeting is on 3 April 2019.
+ * The next club meeting is on 17 April 2019.
- * The next club net is on 27 March 2019 at 20:00 using the [GB3MR](https://www.ukrepeater.net/my_repeater.php?id=890) repeater
+ * The next club net is on 10 April 2019 at 20:00 using the [GB3MR](https://www.ukrepeater.net/my_repeater.php?id=890) repeater

 ### Location
 [Lostock Sports & Social Club](http://www.lostockclub.co.uk/), Works Lane, Northwich, Cheshire, CW9 7NW